easkay/HA-Vault/README.md

 consul_hostname - The hostname which will be used to access Consul's load-balanced endpoint.

-trusted_external_ips - The external IPs to whitelist when configuring external access to Vault and Consul.
+trusted_external_ips - The external IPs to permit when configuring external access to Vault and Consul.

 consul_retry_join_config - This should not require adjustment unless the cloud auto-join tag or value is changed.
 ```